Why Conduct a Sales Pipeline Audit?

 So it makes sense to make the problem solving process as smooth, effective, efficient and productive as possible.

-Why a Sales Audit?
+The Real Benefit of a Sales Pipeline Audit?

 Here’s the thing…